Radiation-induced lumbar plexopathy: Cause

 The treatment's ionizing radiation is an activation mechanism for apoptosis (cell death) within the targeted cancer, but it can also impact nearby healthy radiosensitive tissues, like the lumbosacral plexus.
-The occurrence and severity of RILP is related to the magnitude of ionizing radiation and the radiosensitivity of peripheral nerves may be further aggravated when combined with chemotherapy, like taxanes and platinum drugs, during treatment.
+Plexopathy and neuropathic pain occurring after radiation is associated with ischemic demyelination and perineural fibrosis.
+The occurrence and severity of RILP is related to the magnitude of ionizing radiation and the peripheral nerves' radiosensitivity and may be further aggravated if combined with chemotherapy consisting of taxanes and platinum drugs.

 Pathophysiology

 The pathophysiological process behind radiation's RILP nerve damage has been discussed since the 1960s and is still without a precise definition.
 Consensus does exist on a progression of RILP symptoms, with a stepping (a time delay) between two periods of plexopathy onset, the first from radiation injury and the later from fibrosis.
 Proposed mechanisms of the early nerve damage include microvascular damage (ischemia) supplying the myelin, radiation damage of the myelin, and oxygen free radical cell damage.
-The delayed nerve damage is attributed to compression neuropathy and a late fibro-atrophic ischemia from retractile fibrosis.
+Some plexopathies arising within the first year post-RT respond to corticosteroids and may recover.
+This variation is presumed to be from radiation injury of the Schwann cells forming the myelin sheaths and demyelination (loss of axon insulation).
+Later delayed nerve damage is attributed to compression neuropathy and a late fibro-atrophic ischemia from retractile fibrosis.